Clinical Mental Health Counseling, Master of Science in Education

 The mission of the Counselor Education Program at the University of Nebraska at Kearney is to graduate knowledgeable and clinically skilled professional counselors who are competent to work with and advocate for diverse clients in a variety of settings, with special emphasis in rural mental health.
 The program helps students develop a strong counselor professional identity through ethical and competent practice as well as expanding self-awareness.
 Thus, graduate students are expected to demonstrate a commitment to professional and personal development.

-The general objective of the Clinical Mental Health Counseling major is to prepare professional mental health counselors who meet the highest standards for delivering counseling in a wide variety of community and agency settings.
-Employment of mental health counselors is expected to grow by 24 percent between 2008-2014, which is much faster than the average for all occupations.
+The general objective of the Clinical Mental Health Counseling major prepares graduates to meet the highest standards for delivering effective counseling in a wide variety of community and agency settings.
+Employment of mental health counselors is expected to grow by 20 percent between 2014 to 2024, which is much faster than the average for all occupations.
 Employment of substance abuse and behavioral disorder counselors is expected to grow by 21 percent.

 In addition to the CACREP common-core objectives, clinical mental health counseling majors will: